 OVERALL RISK : LOW

-Hong Kong is quite safe with some petty crimes like thefts, vandalism and burglaries.
+Hong Kong is quite safe with some petty crimes like thefts, vandalism, and burglaries.
 Serious crime acts are rare in Hong Kong, especially against tourists.
-Considering the fact that there is no place in the world with 100 safety rate, it is always recommended to be watchful so as to avoid becoming victim.
+Because there is no place in the world with 100 safety rates, it is always recommended to be watchful to avoid becoming a victim.

 TRANSPORT & TAXIS RISK : MEDIUM

 Unlicensed taxis are very common in Hong Kong and should not be taken.
 They often do not use their meter.
-What tourist should do, in order to avoid being tricked, is to ask the driver to take the bags out of the trunk before they pay and always take a licensed taxi from their hotel or any other accommodation.
+What tourists should do, to avoid being tricked, is to ask the driver to take the bags out of the trunk before they pay and always take a licensed taxi from their hotel or any other accommodation.